earlyprint/earlyprint.github.io/about.md

 ## Bugs and Known Limitations

-The current release of the Library site has some bugs and weaknesses.
+The current release of the Library site has some bugs and weaknesses, currently tracked in our issue tracker on [Bitbucket](https://bitbucket.org/shcdemo/annopub/issues).

--   When generating a PDF or EPUB, you cannot exclude the machine-generated castlist or the list of corrections, nor can you extract particular acts or scenes.
--   When searching for a phrase by enclosing the search terms in quote marks, you may not find all the instances because the standard spelling may intrude between the words you specify.
-Select the proximity search type instead.
--   At present you cannot search for lemmata or parts of speech even though these are encoded in the texts.

 We expect to correct these deficiences as time goes on.

 Please report any other bugs you find to <editors@earlyprint.org>